JonKrone/JonKrone.github.io/_posts/2016-04-14-proxied-living.markdown

 ## Meta end

-By giving such clear access to fundamental operations like these, Proxies make it easy to perform a whole new suite of actions.
+For many purposes, Proxy is just another tool in the box, but often overkill, so use it wisely.
+If you do decide to use Proxy you may need to consider: another layer of programming logic increases time and space requirements, customizing fundamental operations can lead to unintended consequences, and, perhaps most importantly, Proxies are **not** explicit so you must be very clear when they are used.

 This has been a short introduction but I hope that it has shown you some of the potential of these techniques.
 By giving such clear access to fundamental operations, Proxies make it easy to perform a whole new suite of actions.

-For many purposes, Proxy is just another tool in the box, but often overkill, so use it wisely.
-If you do decide to use Proxy you may need to consider: another layer of programming logic increases time and space requirements, customizing fundamental operations can lead to unintended consequences, and, perhaps most importantly, Proxies are **not** explicit so you must be very clear when they are used.

 I was first enthralled by Proxies via by Dr. Axel Rauschmayer's book, [Exploring ES6][4].
 In particular, chapter 28: [Metaprogramming with proxies][5] and wholeheartedly encourage anyone with additional interest to explore his book and blog.
 Thanks!